nicohuttmann/embl-bioinfo-pRoteomics/docs/02-group_project.md

 \
 Great, this basically covered most parameters you can change for plotting in R with `ggplot2`.
 It may take some time to get comfortable with all functions and get to know all possibilities, but then there are no limits!

+You can find much more information in the [Data visualization](https://r4ds.hadley.nz/data-visualize) chapter or the in depth [Layers](https://r4ds.hadley.nz/layers) chapter.
+Further readings would be [Fundamentals of Data Visualization](https://clauswilke.com/dataviz/) and the formal description of the system we are using here, [A Layered Grammar of Graphics](https://vita.had.co.nz/papers/layered-grammar.pdf).

 ## Summary

 In this chapter, we applied a package `limma` to analyse our data and represented the results in one plot. `limma` is one of the more complicated packages to use IMO, but still very useful and a good exercise.